Relations between China and Korea

 China and Korea today

 China now has strong links with both North and South Korea, and an interest in seeing a peaceful and equitable settlement on her doorstep.
-A divided Korea is seen as the least worse option for China, as unification could bring a hostile US backed government to China's border.
-Although North Korea is an unhelpful neighbor with its nuclear ambitions and military dictatorship, China is seen as the one power that can exert pressure on President Kim Jong Un.
+A divided Korea is seen as the least worst option for China, as unification could bring a hostile US backed government to China's border.
+Although North Korea is an unhelpful neighbor with its nuclear ambitions and military dictatorship, China is seen as the one power that can exert pressure on President Kim Jong-Un.
 So China continues to be a somewhat unenthusiastic friend of North Korea hoping for reform but wanting it to remain independent from the South.

 The real losers are the Korean people.
 After thousands of years of conflict and only very brief periods of self government they continue to be a pushed around by hostile foreign powers.
 It is hard to see how the present border that divides not just the land but families will remain in the long term, there is too strong a feeling of Korean national identity.